pymupdf/PyMuPDF/docs/annot.rst

    .. method:: set_rect(rect)

       Change the rectangle of an annotation.
 The annotation can be moved around and both sides of the rectangle can be independently scaled.
 However, the annotation appearance will never get rotated, flipped or sheared.
+This method only affects certain annotation types [#f2]_ and will lead to a message on Python's `sys.stderr` in other cases.
+No exception will be raised, but `False` will be returned.

       :arg rect_like rect: the new rectangle of the annotation (finite and not empty).
 E.g. using a value of *annot.rect + (5, 5, 5, 5)* will shift the annot position 5 pixels to the right and downwards.